Typhoon Muifa (2004): Philippines

 There was an area of extreme rainfall measuring possibly 40 in just east off the coast of southern Luzon.
 Much of southern Luzon and other portions of central Philippines received rainfall between 10 and 20 in.
 Catanduanes and extreme southeastern Luzon might have been blanketed in as much as 35 in of rain though.
 Naga City only received a total of 8.26 in of rainfall, but it was enough to flood some low-lying areas.
-The highest 24-hour rainfall amount from the Philippines was 246.4 mm at Catanduanes between midday the 15th and 16th.
+The highest 24-hour rainfall amount from the Philippines was 246.4 mm at Catanduanes between midday on the 15th and 16th.
 The passing of four cyclones in a short period of time as mentioned above caused a great deal of damage.
 Over 1,400 people either died or were missing, mostly from Winnie.
 Rainfall from all systems was extremely high.

 The lowest pressure at Naga City was 986.1 mb early on the 16th.
 Because of the high rainfall, over 3,000 people had to be evacuated from the lowlands.
 A wind gust of 130 km/h coming from the north was measured in Naga City.

 The death toll reported from the Philippines was 68 dead, 160 injured, and 69 unaccounted for.
 Most of the casualties were adults, but two infants succumbed to hypothermia, as did an elderly man in Catanduanes.
 Another twelve of those people were killed by a tornado associated with the storm that ripped through the coastal towns in Oriental Mindoro province.
 A total of 26,238 houses were destroyed and 76,062 damaged, with 40 of those homes being in Catanduanes.
 Some areas reported 80% of the trees and electricity posts were destroyed.
 Total damage in the Philippines reached 1.01 billion pesos ($17.96 million 2004 USD, November 26, 2004 exchange rate).
 At least fifteen provinces were affected by Unding.